-The CUB portable audio broadcast unit was designed to be very simple to operate for non-technical users yet have very sophisticated features available to engineers hidden beneath the surface.

-To this end the CUB is built around a new and highly innovative digital architecture that provides ground breaking audio performance for the discerning engineer.
+The CUB, GS-GC5/USB and GS-GC5T/USB portable audio broadcast units were designed to be very simple to operate for non-technical users yet have very sophisticated features available to engineers hidden beneath the surface.
+To this end they are built around a new and highly innovative digital architecture that provides ground breaking audio performance for the discerning engineer.